argoproj/argo-workflows/docs/proposals/job-template-proposal.md

 The logs for each step will be displayed in the UI.

+The CLI will show the status of each step.

 ## How

 - Introduce a template type `Job`.
 A job maps to a `Pod` node.
 This is similar to a `ContainerSet`.
 - Introduce a node type `JobStep` that is a child of a `Pod` node.
 A `JobStep` is similar to a `Container`.
 - Jobs run in a `Pod` node.
 They pass the steps via the `ARGO_TEMPLATE` environment variable.
 - Use `TaskResult` to pass data between the `wait` container and the controller.

+## Alternatives

+* `ContainerSet` allows the users to order tasks as a graph.
+Any tasks waiting to run much more resources.
+* `Script` allows the users to run a script in a single container.
+The user must write the script to handle the ordering of the steps.
+This is not as flexible as a job template.